Why should I attend?

 The Rural Parliament is held in a different part of Scotland each year it takes place.
 This is the third event and we are delighted to be holding it in the south of Scotland following successful events in Oban, Argyll & the Islands in 2014, and in Brechin, Angus in 2016.

-The three-course Thursday evening dinner and ceilidh are optional and this costs £35 per person in addition to any other fees paid.
-Partners or other guests who are not otherwise attending may also attend the Thursday evening meal.
+The three-course Thursday evening dinner and ceilidh are optional but free – although if you book to attend this meal and do not attend, we will charge you ?35 per person in addition to any other fees paid.
+Partners or other guests who are not otherwise attending are very welcome to attend the Thursday evening meal.

 Representatives of community organisations, whether attending in a paid or voluntary role, can attend the Rural Parliament for free.
 (See above regarding Thursday evening dinner.)
-You do not have to state which organisation you are representing, as we realise many people wear several ‘hats’!
+You do not have to state which organisation you are representing, as we realise many people wear several ?hats?!
+Accommodation is not included.

 At every event some people choose to make a donation or to pay a fee for attending the event, which makes a significant contribution to the costs of holding the event.
 If you would like to do this, then you can tell us so when you are booking.
 We will then invoice you or arrange a direct payment.

 Community groups – Free.